Starlitnightly/112lab.github.io/_data/people/yufengliu.md

 ---
 template: BlogPost
-path: /people/cencanxing
+path: /people/yufengliu
 date: 2020-01-01T06:15:50.738Z
-title: Cencan Xing
+title: Yufeng Liu
-thumbnail: /assets/people/cencanxing.jpg
+thumbnail: /assets/people/yufengliu.jpg
 position: teacher
-metaDescription: Lecturer
+metaDescription: Manager
-order: 1
+order: 4
 ---

 Cencan xing is working on a range of important issues in the developmental lineage of zebrafish embryos and the clinical translation of MSCs. cencan xing received his PhD from Tsinghua University and completed his postdoctoral research.